Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments

 \section{Methodology}

-The plume rise determination system based on DPRNet model designed in this paper is represented in Figure \ref{fig.Plume rise measurement system framework.}.
-The data are sent to the DPRNet for plume cloud border detection and recognition, and the results are combining with the wind direction information to be processed by geometric transformation calculations.
-The main output of the system will reveal the plume rise as a physical height and the distance downwind at which the plume rise occurs.
+The proposed method for PR measurement is represented in Figure \ref{fig.Plume rise measurement system framework.}.
+The images containing PC(s) are fed to DPRNet for PC border detection and recognition.
+PR is then measured on DPRNet's output based on estimating the critical point ($R$) \cite{ge2023unsupervised}.
+For this purpose, an asymptotic function \cite{ge2023unsupervised} is fitted into the PC centerline, extracted by image processing analysis (e.g. morphological operators) \cite{gonzales1987digital}.
+The measured image coordinates of $R$ are combined with the wind direction information to be processed by geometric transformation calculations.
+The main output of the system will reveal the PR as a physical height and the distance downwind at which the PR occurs.